 What is MCRide?

-MCRide is a great way to get around McHenry County.
+MCRide Dial-a- Ride is a great way to get around McHenry County.
 Whether you need transportation for work, school, shopping, medical appointments or just to visit a friend, MCRide provides an affordable and flexible way to travel!

-As a dial-a-ride program, MCRide service is "on-demand" and buses do not travel in a fixed route each day.
+As a dial-a-ride program, MCRide service is "on-demand" and vehicles do not travel in a fixed route each day.
 Riders schedule their trips in advance and the vehicle provides curb-to-curb service from the rider's desired pick-up and drop-off destinations.
 MCRide is a shared-ride service, so vehicles may make stops for other passengers.

 MCRide User Testimonials

 “It couldn’t have been a better experience – both on the phone and on the bus.
-The several persons I spoke with on the phone were all most helpful & accommodating…This is a wonderful program all the way around: superior service and superior value!”
+The several persons I spoke with on the phone were all most helpful & accommodating…This is a wonderful program all the way around: superior service end superior value!”

 --Tom from Huntley, IL